beansxz/beansxz/README.md

 # <strong>Hi there, I'm beansxz 👋</strong>

 Welcome to my GitHub profile!
-I am <strong>Vince Ian Escopete</strong>, a passionate developer with a love for coding and technology.
+I'm a passionate developer with a love for coding and technology.
 Here, you'll find a collection of my projects and contributions.

 ## <strong>💬 About me</strong>
 - 🎓 Bachelor of Science Information Technology student at Computer Communication Development Institute (CCDI).